momen5406/PathLine-ChartwellPartners/docs/technical-documentation.md

 ## 📁 Project Overview

-This is a responsive, dark-mode-enabled, animated website cloned from Chartwell Partners.
-It includes modern UI/UX features, dynamic JavaScript interactions, and optimized SCSS/CSS architecture for both light and dark themes.
+This is a modern animated website clone of Chartwell Partners that is responsive and has dark mode capabilities.
+It has a modern UI and modern UX, features mouse interactions through JS, and an optimized SCSS/CSS architecture for both dark and light theme modes.

 ---